codepath/android-oauth-handler/README.md

 ### Creating a LoginActivity

-The next step is to create a `LoginActivity` to use for logging into an OAuth service:
+The next step to add support for authenticating with a service is to create a `LoginActivity` to use for logging into an OAuth service:

 ```java
 public class LoginActivity extends OAuthLoginActivity<FlickrClient> {